stackpress/inquire/docs/builders/Create.md

 | `table` | `string` | The name of the table being created |
 | `engine` | `Engine` | The database engine instance |

-## Methods
+## 3. Field Management

-The following methods are available when using a Create builder.
+The following methods provide comprehensive field definition capabilities for table creation.

-### Adding Fields
+### 3.1.
+Adding Fields

 The following example shows how to add fields with various data types and options.